All group exercise classes cancelled until further notice.

 - Push-ups (muscular strength)

 With the information gathered from these tests, the Exercise Coordinator will be able to develop an exercise program specifically for your needs.
 The fitness assessment is also a good way to chart your progress when taken several times over a few months.
 Please allow one hour for testing and consultation.
 Wear loose comfortable clothes and tennis shoes.
-Call 262-6314 to make an appointment.
-We will begin offering fitness assessments again as soon as we are settled back into Varsity Gym.
+E-mail Stephanie McDaniel for an appointment..